lesser-app/tankman/README.md

 HTTP GET /orgs/example.com/roles/admins/users
 ```

-For more on assigning Roles to Users, see the [Users API](/docs/api/users).

 ## Users

 Users belong to an organization.
 Users may belong to Roles, and can have Permissions to various Resources.